85ip9gh/SpringBoot_CRUD_1/README.md

 - Fix generated value for user ids incrementing by 50 when created.
 Had to create a table generator for User class with allocationSize of 1 and set the GeneratedValue strategy to GenerationType.TABLE and set generator to the aforementioned table generator.
 - Don't allow creation of duplicate users by checking if user exists before saving in userRepository.
 Also return HttpResponse of 409 if user already exists.
 I really like returning specific http status codes for different circumstances.
 Will change all controller methods to return http status codes manually.

+### 11/15/2023
+- Put background images in login and create-account page.
+- Offset the login/create-account form and lower opacity a bit.
+- Add home page with reviews, sponsors, and some miscellaneous information

 # Initial Sketches:
 ![Sketches for Car Sale Website](./images/CRUD_1_Sketches.png?)